CynthiaUlokameje/CynthiaUlokameje/README.md

 ## 👩‍💻 About Me

-I am a data-focused professional with strong interests in **data analysis, time series forecasting, database systems, and network analysis**.
-I enjoy transforming raw data into meaningful insights and building analytical solutions that support decision-making.
+I am a data-driven professional with a strong foundation in data analysis, time series forecasting, database systems, and network analysis, and a growing focus on artificial intelligence and machine learning applications.
+I am passionate about transforming raw data into actionable insights and building analytical solutions that support intelligent, data-informed decision-making.

-My work combines **statistical thinking, programming, and visualization** to explore patterns, relationships, and trends across structured datasets.
-I am also developing a solid foundation in **security and cloud concepts**, aligning analytics with modern data infrastructure.
+My work integrates statistical thinking, programming, and visualization to uncover patterns, relationships, and trends across structured datasets.
+I am particularly interested in how these skills extend into AI-driven systems, including predictive modeling, automation, and intelligent decision support.

+I am also developing a solid foundation in security and cloud computing concepts, with the goal of building scalable, secure, and responsible AI solutions that align analytics, infrastructure, and real-world impact.
+I am actively pursuing opportunities that allow me to grow at the intersection of data science, AI, and modern data platforms.

 ## 🎯 Current Focus Areas
 - Data Analysis & Visualization
+- Artificial Intelligence
 - Time Series Forecasting
 - Database Systems & SQL
 - Network Analysis